Construction reduced from seven to five years: nuclear icebreaker "Stalingrad" Project 22220 laid down at the Baltic Shipyard on November 18

 The replenishment of the nuclear fleet has accelerated due to the transition to large-block construction technologies

-The President of the Russian Federation, Vladimir Vladimirovich Putin, participated in the solemn ceremony via video conference.
-The Head of State stated that Russia continues to replenish its icebreaker fleet with modern equipment.
+The President of the Russian Federation Vladimir Vladimirovich Putin took part in the solemn ceremony via video conference.
+The head of state said that Russia continues to replenish its icebreaker fleet with modern equipment.

-Andrey Puchkov, General Director of USC, also emphasized that the country has reached record performance indicators, reducing the construction time of icebreakers from seven to five years.
+Andrey Puchkov, General Director of USC, also emphasized that the country has reached record levels of productivity - the construction time of icebreakers has been reduced from seven to five years.
 This was achieved through the integration of an advanced production system and the transition to large-block construction technologies.

 Sources